The Family of Catholic Parishes

 In 1904 Fr.
 Joseph Paulin, the pastor of St. Anne in Harrisville, was given charge of St. Catherine.
 The rectory was built in 1919-20.
 In the early 1950’s under the pastorate of Fr.
 LaMarre, the former St. Charles School was leased for a parish hall and catechetical center.
 In 1957 the Bishop gave permission to raise funds for a new church.
 The Altar Society put on chicken dinners, and the annual raspberry festival began.
 The old St. Charles store next door was purchased as a catechetical center in 1961.
 The present Parish Center was erected for catechetical classes, parish functions, and Mass overflow in 1966.

 Ground was broken for the present St. Anne church on July 10, 1960, the cornerstone was laid on Oct 8, 1961, and it was officially dedicated on Aug 1, 1962.
 The parish center with hall and classrooms was constructed in 1969 with substantial funds from the Mary Rouse estate.

 In July 2009, the four parishes were clustered with Fr.
 Robert Bissot appointed as pastor.
 From July, 2009 to December 26, 2010, Fr.
-William Livinusserved as administrator of St. Anne and St. Raphael until returning to Africa on Dec.
+William Livinus served as administrator of St. Anne and St. Raphael until returning to Africa on Dec.
 26, 2010, at which time Fr.
-Bissot then assumed his pastorate of the four parishes.
+Bissot assumed the pastorate of all four parishes.